Frequently Asked Questions

 Should we wait to apply for on-Grounds housing until after we have been notified of admission?

 It is best not to wait since space is limited.
-You can reserve a room and then cancel if you need to.
+You may reserve a room through Conference Services and then cancel if you need to.

 Does the price of tuition include the price of the housing?
 Will this include meals?

 The price of tuition does NOT include housing or meals.
-Housing rates for 2014 are $25 per person per night for a double room in the summer session dorms.
+Housing rates for 2014 were $25 per person per night for a double room in the summer session dorms.

-How can I find out further information about purchasing insurance for the summer session?
+How can I find out more information about purchasing insurance for the summer session?

 All students are required by the University to have health insurance, either under a parent's plan or purchased independently.
-You may enroll either in the UVA-endorsed insurance plan through Aetna Student Health, formerly the Chickering Group, or in a plan of your choice.
-For more nformation call 1-800-466-3027 or go to UVa Aetna Student Health
+You may enroll either in the UVA-endorsed insurance plan through Aetna Student Health or in a plan of your choice.
+For more information call 1-800-466-3027 or go to UVa Aetna Student Health

 The Student Health Center will be available to participants.
 In case of an emergency, participants will be treated at the emergency room of the University of Virginia Health System Center, which is located near Central Grounds.

 If I apply for the non-credit option, can I switch into the credit option before the start of the SLI?

 You only have until the first day of class to make such a change.
 Switching from non-credit to credit is NOT the same as changing your grading option, which can be done up until the session midpoint.
 Keep in mind that the SLI overlaps with summer sessions II and III.

 Can you give me more information on the non-credit option and any advantages/disadvantages it might have over taking the courses for credit?